jenkins-infra/update-center2/site/LAYOUT.md

 ```
 2.204/
-├── latest/                          (Unused, may be removed)
-│   ├── .htaccess                    (Unused, may be removed)
-│   └── index.html                   (Unused, may be removed)
 ├── latestCore.txt                   (Unused, may be removed)
-├── plugin-documentation-urls.json   (Unused, may be removed)
 ├── update-center.actual.json
 ├── update-center.json
 ├── update-center.json.html
 └── updates  ->  ../updates
 stable-2.204/
-├── latest/                          (Unused, may be removed)
-│   ├── .htaccess                    (Unused, may be removed)
-│   └── index.html                   (Unused, may be removed)
 ├── latestCore.txt                   (Unused, may be removed)
-├── plugin-documentation-urls.json   (Unused, may be removed)
 ├── update-center.actual.json
 ├── update-center.json
 ├── update-center.json.html